onlabsorg/olojs/README.md

 ### Related projects
 * [stilo] is a command-line interface written in NodeJS that allows you to create and mange local olojs document repositories.
-* [olowiki] is a HTTP client and [stilo] plugin for editing and rendering olojs documents in the browser
+* [brenda] is a HTTP client and [stilo] plugin for rendering olojs documents in the browser

 [swan]: https://github.com/onlabsorg/swan-js/blob/main/docs/swan.md